 The question of whether a “winning case” will be “collectable” is often complex, and somewhat speculative, and can involve many issues beyond the primary question of whether the target defendant has money or assets.
 It may involve a consideration of whether additional defendants might be included, or where the lawsuit should be filed, in State or Federal Court, or what specific claims might be plead to trigger additional remedies for collection, what insurance might exist, etc. It will usually involve some analysis of whether pre-judgment remedies might be available, such as liens, or writs of attachment, to “freeze” assets so that the defendant(s) cannot hide, transfer, or encumber them.
 It may involve investigation of real estate records, corporate filings with the Secretary of State, Court records of other litigations/judgments, and even credit reports, to locate and identify assets, or competing creditors.
 The specifics of these considerations and inquiries are too various and complex to discuss in meaningful detail here.
 But the point is, an experienced litigation attorney should conduct a pre-lawsuit investigation and analysis of collectability, and discuss it with the client, to agree on a plan of action before filing any lawsuit.

-The experienced business litigation lawyers at Gehres Law Group understand the importance of analyzing collectability at the outset of a case, and advising the client and planning the case accordingly.
+The experienced business litigation lawyers at Gehres Law Library understand the importance of analyzing collectability at the outset of a case, and advising the client and planning the case accordingly.
 Our attorneys are available for free consultations to evaluate your case and share with you the wisdom of their experience to help you decide whether you should file a lawsuit.
 We encourage you to take advantage of our knowledge and decades of experience successfully representing clients in litigation.